-Offshore Measurements: Particle Size Spectra.
+Offshore measurements: particle size spectra.
 Particle size spectra acquired during the three cruises are presented in Figure 7.
-Each plot displays the normalized particle volume (vertical axis) detected in 32 logarithmically spaced particle diameter bins ranging in size from 2.5 to 500 μ m (horizontal axis).
-The particle size spectrum measured at a particular offshore location and time appear to be related to the specific stormwater plume the particles are associated with and, possibly, the elapsed time stormwater has spent in the ocean.
-Stormwater flowing out of the Santa Ana River during the February 23 cruise, for example, is characterized by two modes at the small end of the size spectrum, one in the <5 μ m bin and another in the 10-50 μ m bins (set of red curves, Figure 7).
-These modes are present in stormwater runoff sampled at several locations in the Santa Ana River watershed (13), in samples collected at the ocean outlet of the Santa Ana River (panel labeled "SAR Outlet" at top of Figure 7), and in samples collected just offshore (red curve at station 2201, Figure 7) and down-coast (red curve at station 2101, Figure 7) of the Santa Ana River outlet.
-Particles discharged from the Santa Ana River appear to dilute and merge into a background turbidity characterized by a single broad mode in the 50-300 μm size range (evident in the red curves at most stations, Figure 7).
+Each plot displays the normalized particle volume (vertical axis) detected in 32 logarithmically spaced particle diameter bins ranging in size from 2.5 to 500 μm (horizontal axis).
+The particle size spectrum measured at a particular offshore location and time appear to be related to the specific storm water plume the particles are associated with and, possibly the elapsed time storm water has spent in the ocean.
+Storm water flowing out of the Santa Ana River during the 23 February cruise, for example, is characterized by two modes at the small end of the size spectrum, one in the < 5 μm bin and another in the 10 to 50 μm bins (set of red curves, Figure 7).
+These modes are present in storm water runoff sampled at several locations in the Santa Ana River watershed (13), in samples collected at the ocean outlet of the Santa Ana River (panel labeled "SAR Outlet" at top of Figure 7), and in samples collected just offshore (red curve at station 2201, Figure 7) and down-coast (red curve at station 2101, Figure 7) of the Santa Ana River outlet.
+Particles discharged from the Santa Ana River appear to dilute and merge into a background turbidity characterized by a single broad mode in the 50 to 300 μm size range (evident in the red curves at most stations, Figure 7).

-Referring to Figure 3A and the earlier discussion of this satellite image, the $50-300 \,\mu\text{m}$ mode observed on February 23 may be characteristic of a large runoff plume originating from one or more up-coast sources of stormwater runoff, most likely the Los Angeles River or the San Gabriel River.
-Several factors can lead to artifacts in the particle size spectra estimated from the light-scattering instrument deployed in this study (39).
+Referring to Figure 3A and the earlier discussion of this satellite image, the 50 to 300 $\mu$ m mode observed on 23 February may be characteristic of a large runoff plume originating from one or more up-coast sources of storm water runoff, most likely the Los Angeles River and/or the San Gabriel River.
+It should be noted that a number of factors can lead to artifacts in the particle size spectra estimated from the light scattering instrument deployed in this study (39).
 However, in our case this caveat is mitigated somewhat by the observation that particle volume fractions calculated from the particle size spectra are strongly correlated (Spearman's rank correlation Sp = 0.90, p = 0.02) with independent measurements of total suspended solids (data not shown).